 That is bad.
 It's not that I dread it.
 It's not even that I have deflated hopes for it.
 It's that series finales never seem to go over well with either a majority of viewers or a vocal minority.
 Television shows end and the outrage explodes.

 Some variation of that feels like it has appeared with each show offering an ending -- "Seinfeld," "The X Files," "The Sopranos," "Battlestar Galactica," "Dexter," "How I Met Your Mother."
 Even "Breaking Bad," I think.

 Last week I read an interview in Entertainment Weekly with television producer Carlton Cuse.
 Cuse's claim to notoriety is as one of the producers of "Lost," the gold standard of negative reactions to final episodes.
 Cuse thinks too many people expect a final episode to be the best episode ever, and this is unrealistic.

 I think he's right.
 At its best, a final episode needs to tie up plot and theme in a way that is true to the series that preceded it.
 But TV show aren't like books.
 I can't recall one book that I have ever read where I thought, "I don't understand why the final chapter wasn't as good as Chapter 14 -- my book reading experience is ruined!"

 The main reason for the backlash with "Lost" was that some felt it had no plan, that the writers were making it up as they went along.
-With "How I Met Your Mother," people complained that the ending that had been planned for years and actually shot when the show began stuck too rigidly with their original plan and didn't grow with the show.

 You cannot win in TV.
 You are playing to an audience of drunks in a burlesque that lasts years.